muratk5n/thirdwave/en/README.md

 ---

-The H2 pipeline news was a bombshell.
+The Spain-France H2 pipeline news is a bombshell.
 Huge.

----

-Republica Portugese: "Portugal, Spain and France agree on a Green Energy Corridor"

 ---